What is WIC?

 WIC is a federally funded program that provides healthy foods, information on healthy eating, breastfeeding support, and referrals to other health care and social services.

 Pregnant women, new moms, infant and children under the age of 5 who live in Washington County can apply for these services.

 What services does Maryland WIC provide?

 If you are eligible, you will be given electronic benefits to buy foods such as:

-- whole grain bread, tortillas, and brown rice
+- whole grain bread, tortillas, brown rice, and whole wheat pasta

 - fruits and vegetables